Kuhicop/Tibia-OpenGL-Imgui/README.md

 Everything is working.
 But the program is crashing after X minutes (sometimes last minutes, sometimes hours).

-I'm trying to find a fix for that but right now I'm far from fixing it as I have no idea of what I could do with it.
+I'm trying to find a fix or a teacher that shows me how to fix that.
+But right now I'm far from fixing it as I have no idea of what I could do with it.

 # This is only for learning purposes.